 A favorite interior design trend in seventies, popcorn ceiling is also known as acoustic ceilings or stucco ceilings.
 They were initially installed to help absorb sound from above or to cover up any pre-existing blemishes and imperfections in the ceiling.
 But like many trends from this time period, the popcorn ceiling has fallen out of favor and many homeowners are wondering how to remove a popcorn ceiling, or how to simple disguise this now loathed design feature.

 Ready to tackle the home improvement job yourself and learn how to get rid of a popcorn ceiling?
 We asked how to remove popcorn ceilings safely and easily.

 If you’re tired of looking up at your existing popcorn ceiling and are ready for a makeover, there’s good news to be had.
 Removing a popcorn ceiling is an easy DIY project that just requires some time, muscle and minimal expenditure.

 Could your ceiling ideas be ripe for rediscovery?
 The ceiling holds endless possibilities for creativity, and should be treated with the same consideration as any other wall in your home.
-If you removing your popcorn ceiling is not an option, you can also try covering it up with on-trend wood paneling ideas for walls, plaster, tin tiles or glass.
+If you removing your popcorn ceiling is not an option, you can also try covering it up with on-trend wood paneling ideas for walls, or installing ceiling tiles.